ding-lab/CromwellRunner/README.md

 CromwellRunner was originally developed to manage runs of the TinDaisy variant caller.
 Workflow management functionality is being isolated in this project to allow for use with arbitrary workflows.

+## Quick start

+1. Describe purpose of run in `README.project.md`
+2. `cp config/Definitions/Project.config.sh .`
+   Alternatively, copy an appropriate Project.config.sh from an appropriate subdirectory of `example_workflows`
+3. Edit Project.config.sh
+    a.
+Define PROJECT with arbitrary name
+    b.
+Define SYSTEM_CONFIG, COLLECTION_CONFIG, WORKFLOW_CONFIG with values appropriate for this workflow
+      * See config/README.configuration.md
+4. Create file `config/cases.dat` with list of cases which will be processed
+5. yaml
+6. config
+7. bash 40_start_runs.sh -1d
+8. bash 40_start_runs.sh -J 4 -F

+TODO: deal more gracefully with this error: runtidy ERROR: RUNLOG file ./logs/runlog.dat does not exist, will not create one by default
+        runlog file can be created with `runtidy -f1`

 ## Utilities

 CromwellRunner is a workflow manager for TinDaisy runs.
 It consists of the following utilities: